abelectronicsuk/ABElectronics_Python3_Libraries/ADCDifferentialPi/README.md

 Usage
 ====

-To use the Delta-Sigma library in your code you must first import the library:
+To use the ADC Differential Pi library in your code you must first import the library:
 ```
 from ABE_ADCDifferentialPi import ADCDifferentialPi
 ```